BrailleRAP building manual

 • RIGHT_SIDE (5mm laser cut plywood).

-• Adhesive Blue tape
+• Blue painter’s tape.

 Attention